eCook

 4. ADD SOME VEGGIES

-5. THYME FOR THE WINE
+5. Thyme FOR THE WINE

-In the final minute, add the picked thyme, the Tomato Paste, the wine and fry until the wine has evaporated and fragrant, 1-2 minutes.
-Add 200ml of water and simmer until slightly thickening, 6-8 minutes.
-Add a sweetener and seasoning.
+In the final minute, add the Thyme, the tomato paste, the wine and fry until the wine has evaporated and fragrant, 1-2 minutes.
+Add 100ml [200ml]|#7DA0D7 of water and simmer until slightly thickening, 6-8 minutes.
+Add a sweetener (to taste) and seasoning.
 In the final minute, add the fried meat and remove from the heat.

 6. SHEW, WHAT A STEW!